Hugh Kennedy of Girvanmains

 Kennedy was at Dunrobin Castle in October 1554.
 He wrote to the Earl of Cassillis that he had met representatives of the Clan Gunn on 12 October who promised their loyalty to the queen.
 The Robson Gunn family, however, were prominent supporters of Iye Du Mackay.
 John Robson's sons and his nephews were at Girnigoe Castle.
 Hugh Kennedy asked Cassillis to persuade Mary of Guise to order the Earl of Caithness to surrender Girnigoe.
 William Robson could be charged with treason for fire-raising, murder, slaughter, and concurring with and fortifying rebels.
 Hugh Kennedy wrote that he planned to meet Iye Du Mackay on 18 October, and he hoped he would accept the queen regent's terms.
 The late Donald Mackay's wife Helen Sinclair was in possession of some of Mary of Guise's dower lands near Inverness.
 Hugh Kennedy thought that Mary of Guise could take these lands, because Helen Sinclair had hosted the household servants of the rebel Iye Du Mackay.
 He thought the matter would not even go to trial.
 He sent his greetings to Henri Cleutin.

-In October 1555, Hugh Kennedy was paid for the voyage in the Lion, and for keeping Iye Du Mackay and two gentlemen, and buying Mackay clothes before 11 November 1554, with two year's arrears of his salary.
+In October 1555, Hugh Kennedy was paid for the voyage in the Lion, and for keeping Iye Du Mackay and two gentlemen, and buying Mackay clothes before 11 November 1554, with two years arrears of his salary.

 Rob John Robson was subsequently a pledge for the Clan Gunn and was held at Edinburgh Castle from February 1558.

 The date of Hugh Kennedy's death is unknown.